prostate_cancer_Banner

 Low/Intermediate Risk Prostate Cancer

 This group is for all men diagnosed with low or intermediate risk disease at whatever stage of treatment.
 We often discuss the greatest quandary faced by newly diagnosed men …. treatment alternatives & side effects, with men who have experienced the range of treatments.
 New participants are given priority to discuss their situation.
 Caregivers welcome.
+This Group does NOT discuss recurrence in any form.

 2nd & 4th Mondays of every month at 8pm EST/EDT (US)